abinit/abinit/doc/tutorial/tddft.md

 in the Casida approach, within Time-Dependent Density Functional Theory.

-This lesson should take about 30 minutes.
+This tutorial should take about 30 minutes.

 ## 1 Brief theoretical introduction